Blakes Estate Stadium

-Blakes Estate Stadium, is a soccer stadium in Montserrat, near the village of Look Out.
+Blakes Estate Stadium, is a football stadium in Montserrat, near the village of Lookout.
 The stadium holds 1,000.
 On 2 April 2002, the officially named MFA Inc. Complex was completed using FIFA funds.

 Tenants

 Blakes Estate Stadium has several tenants and many of the teams in the Montserrat Championship use it for their league games.
-Montserrat National Team play their international fixtures there as well, where the team had never lost a game until a last minute defeat to El Salvador in September 2018.
-Other tenants include Ideal SC, Royal Montserrat Police Force, etc.
+Ideal SC, Royal Montserrat Police Force and Montserrat Volcano Observatory Tremors are among those tenants.
+The Montserrat national football team play their international home fixtures at the Blakes Estate Stadium as well.
+They sometimes play in front of crowds of at least 500 at the Blakes Estate Stadium.